reflectoring/reflectoring.github.io/_posts/2021-09-19-spring-scheduler.md

 ## Specifying Intervals in ISO Duration Format

 So far in our examples, we have specified the time interval in milliseconds.
 Specifying higher values of an interval in hours or days which is most often the case in real situations is difficult to read.
-So instead of specifying a large value like `7200000` for `2` hours, we can specify the time in thre [ISO duration format](https://en.wikipedia.org/wiki/ISO_8601#Durations) like `PT02H`.
+So instead of specifying a large value like `7200000` for `2` hours, we can specify the time in the [ISO duration format](https://en.wikipedia.org/wiki/ISO_8601#Durations) like `PT02H`.

 The `@Scheduler` annotation provides the attributes `fixedRateString` and `fixedDelayString` which take the interval in duration format as shown in this code example: